Latin and Ancient Greek are sometimes dismissed as ‘dead languages,’ but at Badminton, they are very much alive!

 Outside lessons, Ancient Greek Club and Latin Literature Club are very popular.
 We are also fortunate to have speakers visiting from leading universities and there are also trips to Roman sites in Britain.

 Pupils can opt to study Latin at AS and A Level.
 The A Level course, like GCSE, comprises both language and literature.
-Enrichment is provided through entry in Oxbridge essay competitions and the national ‘CICERO’ competition which includes cultural and translation tasks, and there are trips to London for lectures on literature set texts.
+Enrichment is provided through entry in Oxbridge essay competitions which includes cultural and translation tasks.
+There are trips to London for lectures on literature set texts.

 Those who enjoy Latin in the Sixth Form go on to a wide variety of specialisms at university.
 Classics is one of those, of course, but girls always say how valuable they have found the skills Latin gives them no matter what degree course they choose.